MicrosoftDocs/power-automate-docs/articles/email-troubleshooting.md

 No. Your flow will be triggered only when a new email arrives.

 **I'm trying to send an email to all the approvers.
-I see an apply to each action around the send an email action, causing separate emails.
+I see an Apply to each action around the send an email action, causing separate emails.
 I want to send an email to all of them.**

-Apply to each is added because there are multiple approvers.
+**Apply to each** is added because there are multiple approvers.
 You can create a string variable (as opposed to an array) and store email addresses in it, separated by semicolons.

 **I don't get an attachment for some of my approvals.**

-The Approval action attaches files to a notification email until the size of the email reaches 5 MB.
+The **Approval** action attaches files to a notification email until the size of the email reaches 5 MB.
 If the attachments exceed 5 MB, the approval email directs the approver to check the attachments in the Power Automate approval center.

-**How to increase email attachment size limit for Power Automate?**
+**How do I increase email attachment size limit for Power Automate?**

 A Microsoft Dataverse administrator can change the limit by going into **Microsoft Dataverse** >  **Email Configuration** settings, and then setting the file size limit for attachments.

-**Power Automate stopped working - "Item ID doesn't belong to current mailbox" error Power Automate when using actions with shared mailbox.**
+**Power Automate stopped working - I get "Item ID doesn't belong to current mailbox" error in Power Automate when using actions with shared mailbox.**

 As of May 6, 2020, shared mailbox support was added for certain operations with an optional **Mailbox address** parameter, allowing you to specify a shared mailbox address for your operations to access.
 If you were using this operation prior to May 6, 2020, you'll need to explicitly [update your operations to specify the shared mailbox address](/connectors/office365/#shared-mailbox-support).

-**I see this error: "REST API is not yet supported for this mailbox"**
+**I see this error: "REST API is not yet supported for this mailbox".**

 This error can occur for accounts that are on a dedicated (on-premises) mail server when: